 Sequel II/Sequel IIe run design CSV fields Required Description Demultiplex Barcodes No Add any of the following values: Do Not Generate, In SMRT Link, or On Instrument.
 If left blank, the default is Do Not Generate for all systems.
 Note : This is available for all applications.
-The following values are recommended based upon your system: • Sequel II system: Enter one of the following values: Do Not Generate or In SMRT Link. • Sequel lle system: Enter one of the following values: Do Not Generate, In SMRT Link, Or On Instrument.
+The following values are recommended based upon your system: Sequel II system: Enter one of the following values: Do Not Generate or In SMRT Link. • Sequel lle system: Enter one of the following values: Do Not Generate, In SMRT Link, or On Instrument.
 Sample is Barcoded No Enter TRUE or FALSE.
 Enter TRUE for a barcoded run.
 Barcode Set No Must be a UUID for a Barcode Set present in the database.
-To find the UUID: Click Data Management &gt; View Data &gt; Barcodes .
+To find the UUID: Click Data Management > View Data > Barcodes .
 Click the Barcode file of interest, then view the UUID.
-Example : dad4949d-f637-0979-b5d1-9777eff62008 Note: This field is used for demultiplexed data.
+Example : dad4949d-f637-0979-b5d1-9777eff62008 Note : This field is used for demultiplexed data.
 Same Barcodes on Both Ends of Sequence No Enter TRUE or FALSE.
 Enter TRUE if symmetric, FALSE if asymmetric.
 Barcode Name No Enter Barcode Names one per line.
-Example: bc1001bc1001 • Use double hyphens () to separate the 2 barcodes of each pair.
+Example : bc1001bc1001 • Use double hyphens () to separate the 2 barcodes of each pair.
 The barcode names must be contained within the specified Barcode Set.
 A given barcode name cannot appear more than once in the spreadsheet.
 A maximum of 15,000 barcodes is permitted per sample.
 Bio Sample Name Yes Enter Bio Sample Names in the same row as their associated Barcode Names.
 Use alphanumeric characters, spaces (allowed but not recommended for compatibility with downstream software), hyphens, underscores, colons, or periods only .
 Bio Sample Names cannot be longer than 40 characters.
-Example : sample1 Note : This field is used for collections for non-multiplexed data, and Note: I his field is used for collections for non-multiplexed data, and for barcoded samples in multiplexed data.
+Example: sample1 Note: This field is used for collections for non-multiplexed data, and for barcoded samples in multiplexed data.